UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/2c_intro_ros2.md

 # Auto Source in bashrc to have access to ros2 tools
 echo 'source ~/opt/ros/humble/setup.bash' >> $HOME/.bashrc

+# Since we are running on a large network with multiple other ROS users
+# Force ROS to only stay on the local machine.
+echo 'export ROS_LOCALHOST_ONLY=1 >> $HOME/.bashrc
 ```

+> **Note**: In our tutorials please set `ROS_LOCALHOST_ONLY=1` otherwise everybody's ROS traffic will interfere with everybody else in the class!
+Outside of class we would usually segregate ROS traffic only its own network to avoid interference.

 ### Installing Ignition Gazebo Fortress